Giving that Creates Meaningful Impact

 - Donate to an existing fund

-From the environment to the arts, there are a number of funds that you can support with a gift by donating online.
+From the environment to the arts, there are a number of funds that you can support.
+You can make a gift online by selecting a fund from this list or send in a check.

 - Make a planned gift

 Make a planned gift in the form of a bequest, charitable annuity or remainder trust.
+Without affecting your financial security you can either specify a dollar amount, a particular asset, or a percentage of your estate.
 Planned gifts are recognized with membership in GTCF’s Legacy Society.

 Setting Up a Fund